- An NDA is a legal agreement to protect confidential information between two or more parties.

 Introduction

-I encounter a variety of contracts every day in my practice as a lawyer and business consultant, and one of the most commonly used documents is the Non-Disclosure Agreement (NDA), also known as a confidentiality agreement.
+I encounter a variety of contracts every day in my practice as an attorney and business consultant, and one of the most commonly used documents is the Non-Disclosure Agreement (NDA), also known as a non-disclosure agreement.
 At first glance, an NDA seems like a simple and effective way to protect confidential information.
 But is that really the case?
 I have found that many people, including experienced business people, often have an exaggerated idea of the protective power of an NDA.
-In this article, I would like to share my thoughts on why NDAs can be seen as “toothless tigers” in many cases.
+In this article, I would like to share my thoughts on why NDAs can be considered “toothless tigers” in many cases.

 What is an NDA?

-An NDA is a legal agreement that sets out the conditions for the handling of confidential information between two or more parties.
+An NDA is a legal contract that specifies the terms for handling confidential information between two or more parties.
 The idea is simple: you share important information only with people who have contractually agreed not to share it.
 Sounds logical, doesn’t it?
 But this is where the problems begin.
 An NDA is only as good as its enforceability, and that’s where the difficulties start.
-I have seen many cases in my career where an NDA was more of a placebo than a real protection.
+I have seen many cases in my career where an NDA was more of a placebo than a true protection.

 Why “toothless”?